haluska/MediaButtons/README.md

 The buttons from left to right: Previous Track, Play/Pause, Next Track, Volume Down, Mute, Volume Up.

-Yes, yes, we all see it.
-I know you're thinking, "What the heck is that extra yellow wire doing there?"
-Well, it wanted to be part of the party and now it's just there for the ride.
+Yes, yes, we all see it and I know you're thinking, "What the heck is that extra yellow wire doing there?"
+Turns out that it's just there for the ride.

 ### The MediaButtons BreadboardEasy Sketch